Skip to main content

 With respect to literacy skills, I am also engaged with a research team at Università degli Studi Roma Tre.
 We are looking at whether the use of gestures during shared reading activities promotes acquisition of a second L1 for immigrant children in Italy and speeds up their developing literacy skills.
 This is new work for me (I became involved only in late 2022), but it is a natural extension of my commitment to language acquisition and literacy rights in general.
 I was in Rome in Nov. and Dec.
 2023, helping to analyze the results of our first study, and giving presentations in linguistics.
 We are now working on a second study.

 Beyond mainstream linguistics, I'm interested in how linguistic theories and methodologies can be applied to analyze body articulations in yoga and dance.
 This work is part of SUPERLINGUISTICS: I gave the first presentation in a series on SUPERLINGUISTICS at the University of Oslo in January 2019.
 In spring 2017, I co-taught a course on corporality in storytelling in which we examined silent narrative in films, stage plays, mime, stand-up comedy, sign language visual vernacular, and dance.
 My partner was Elizabeth Stevens of the Department of Theater.
+We will teach this again in spring 2026.
 In spring 2021, I co-taught a course on innovations in dance in the past century with comparisons to innovations in sign literature in the same period.
 With regard to signing, attention was on the semantics of phonetics (Ha!
 If you're a linguist reading this, I bet that surprised you).
 My partner on this was Olivia Sabee of the Dance Department.
 I repeated that course in spring 2024 with revisions, this time working with Ellen Gerdes of the Dance Department.
 In spring 2022, I co-taught a course on creating narratives in clay and in language (both spoken and sign).
 My partner was Syd Carpenter of the Art Department.
 These co-taught courses were all offered the first time as capstone seminars for the program in Interpretation Theory.

 This work has circled back to straight linguistic research: Rachel Sutton-Spence and are I investigating torso articulations in sign languages in order to understand what the grammar of sign languages must include (see article in 2024) and torso articulations in sign languages as compared to different dance genres in order to see what sign/language art versus performance art is (see article in 2023).
 This work feeds a position piece we are working on about the role of sign language literature (created by, performed by, and directed toward deaf people) in the cognitive development of deaf children (to complement the existing scholarly work regarding identity development).

-I also analyze linguistic innovations in poetry, story-telling, jokes, and taboo language.
+As a linguist, I analyze linguistic innovations in poetry, story-telling, jokes, and taboo language.
 I organized a conference on Disrespected Literatures at the college in spring 2017; you can see a short (3 minute) video about it here.
 I co-edited an issue of the Italian online journal Altre Modernità (published by the Università di Milano) devoted to disrespected literatures (December 2019, here).
 I've published work on what sign language literature can tell us about sign language structure; I integrate analysis of sign language literature into Linguistics 63/Theater 33; and I teach Linguistics 29/Comparative Literature 29, on sign language literature from a linguistics perspective (first taught in fall 2021, next offered in fall 2024) .
 Gene Mirus and Jami Fisher and I published a manuscript with Cambridge U. Press on taboo in sign in late fall 2023.

 I also write books (fiction and nonfiction) for children, where recently I've been concentrating on STEM books as well as fiction (my writer website is here).
 Starting in September 2020, I led multiple writer workshops and gave critiques for the "Telling Feminist Stories Initiative" of the United Nations Entity for Gender Equality and the Empowerment of Women.
 The launch of the first volume of stories -- titled Awake Not Sleeping: Reimagining Fairy Tales for a New Generation --was 18 November 2021 in Istanbul, Turkey.
 I gave the keynote address; the link in English is here.
 My keynote starts around -1:45 and ends around -1:31.
 I return later near the end of the video, as I moderate a session on why fairy tales matter.
 In 2023, I was involved in the initial stages of helping prepare writers for the second volume of stories.